Current Openings at RudieSec

 Nice-to-haves:

-To indicate your interest in the Principal Platform Builder role, please complete the contact form: RudieSec TA
+To indicate your interest in the Principal Full-stack Developer role, please follow the application submission instructions below:

 • Put “RudieBuilder” in the Subject line of the email

-• Provide a 1-3 paragraph intro.
-Just tell us who you are, what excites you about building and programming, and what piques your interest in joining a cyber threat intel startup.
-Relax, be genuine, and explain it to us as you would to a colleague.
-Note: Please do not submit your CV or build portfolio yet.
+• Provide a 2-3 paragraph introduction.
+Just tell us who you are, what excites you about building a threat intelligence engine from the ground up, and what sparks your interest in joining a cyber threat intel startup.
+We’re real folks here at RudieSec, so relax, be genuine, and explain it to us as you would to a colleague.
+Note: Please do not submit your CV or portfolio yet.

-Location: 100% remote (the selected candidate will have the opportunity to work their own “local hours”)
+Work Location: 100% remote (the selected candidate will be able to work their own “local” hours)

 Education requirements: Bachelor’s degree or higher in a quantitative field (statistics, mathematics, computer science, engineering, economics, or similar), or equivalent real-world experience demonstrating strong modeling capabilities.